isw-kudos/kudos-docs/docs/badges/install/install-widgets.md

     ![analytics community details](/assets/badges/install/install-widgets/analytics_community_details.png)

-You have now created the Kudos Analytics Administrator Community.
+You have now created the Huddo Analytics Administrator Community.

 Take note of the CommunityUUID in the URL address, as we will need this later.